symfony/symfony-docs/book/forms.rst

 .. tip::

-    If you're not using :ref:`validation groups <book-validation-validation-groups>`, then you can skip this section.
+    If you're not using :ref:`validation groups<book-validation-validation-groups>`,
+    then you can skip this section.

-If your object takes advantage of :ref:`validation groups <book-validation-validation-groups>`, you'll need to specify which validation group(s) your form should use::
+If your object takes advantage of :ref:`validation groups<book-validation-validation-groups>`, you'll need to specify which validation group(s) your form should use::

     $form = $this->createFormBuilder($users, array(
         'validation_groups' => array('registration'),
     ))->add(...);

-If you're creating :ref:`form classes<book-form-creating-form-classes>` (a
+If you're creating :ref:`form classes<book-forms-creating-classes>` (a
 good practice), then you'll need to add the following to the ``getDefaultOptions()`` method::